New this week: Lena Dunham, Mila Kunis and Charlie Puth - WTOP News

 TELEVISION

 — The iHeartRadio Music Festival, held in Las Vegas at the end of September, is getting a four-hour, two-night special on the CW network.
 Among the dozens of artists at the festival: Sam Smith and Kim Petras, who performed their new song “Unholy”; a set by Pat Benatar and Neil Giraldo that included “Love Is a Battlefield” and “Heartbreaker,” and Megan Thee Stallion closing out the festival with songs from her new album, “Traumazine,” and past hits.
-The special airs on Friday and Saturday, Oct.
-7 and 8.
+The special airs on Friday and Saturday.

 — AP Television Writer Lynn Elber